Kurento/kurento/source/mastering/kurento_protocol.rst

 Kurento Protocol is based on WebSocket transports.

-Previous to issuing commands, the Kurento Client requires establishing a WebSocket connection with Kurento Server to the URL:
+Previous to issuing commands, the Kurento Client requires establishing a WebSocket connection with Kurento Media Server to the URL:
 ``ws://hostname:port/kurento``

 Once the WebSocket has been established, the Kurento Protocol offers five